ANSSI-FR/ADTimeline/README.md

 - ADFS DKM containers.
 - Service connection point objects considered of interest.
 - Custom groups which have to be manually defined.
+- User objects with mail forwarder enabled (msExchGenericForwardingAddress and altRecipient attributes).

 ## Prerequisites: <a name="prerequisites"></a>